 What are the costs?

 Students will receive a set of chef whites that they must take to lesson when they are completing a practical.
 They will have a practical every week for which they will need to bring a container to take their product home.
-A fee of £10 every term or £30 for each year covers the cost of ingredients.
+A fee of ££40 for each year covers the cost of ingredients and one set of chef whites.
 Students are also welcome to take their ingredients in from home but it is vital they have them for each practical lesson.

 Hospitality and catering is a growing sector of the jobs market and there are numerous opportunities within this industry from retail, hotel work, chef etc. there is also the opportunity to attend college and study catering to Level 3 or degree level.